Tripple3A/deepfake-detector-extension/README.md

 Activate the detector using one of these methods:

-Click the Deepfake Detector icon in your browser toolbar Right-click on a video and select "Analyze for Deepfakes" Enable auto-scan in settings for automatic detection
+Click the Deepfake Detector icon in your browser toolbar Click on the button on the extension to trigger the analysis, or use the keyboard shortcut to analyse a video

 View results that appear as: